7 reasons why your WordPress site is slow (and how to fix them)

 Section titled 7.
 Too many external scripts and embeds

-WP-Optimize includes settings to help with this, and there are also tools like Asset CleanUp or Perfmatters if you want finer control.
+WP-Optimize includes features to help reduce unnecessary load, and tools like Asset CleanUp or Perfmatters can give you even finer control over which scripts load on specific pages.

 Bonus: If you don’t know what’s slowing things down